bytecodealliance/rustix/README.md

 ## Cargo features

 The modules [`rustix::io`], [`rustix::fd`], [`rustix::ffi`], and
 [`rustix::ioctl`] are enabled by default.
-The rest of the API is conditional with cargo feature flags:
+The rest of the API modules are conditional with cargo feature flags.

 | Name       | Description                                                    |
 | ---------- | -------------------------------------------------------------- |